SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/projects/01-single-linked-list/single-linked-list.md

 # Single Linked List

 ### Objective
-In this project, our main goal will be to Understand the fundamentals of a linked list, their operations.
+In this project, our main goal will be to understand the fundamentals of a linked list, their operations.
 ### Concepts
 Using the provided resources for a better understanding.
 |Concept|	Resources|